azeemohd786/Spotify-Demo/README.md

 Swift-Demo is based on how to make Spotify Integration for iOS with language Swift 4.2.
 This code is latest version in 2019.
 The complete source code is having Spotify Integration + search options + default Spotify url and fetch current user's playlist and play in our native iOS App.

-Completed source code is meant for tutorial in youtube:- https://www.youtube.com/watch?v=KLsP7oThgHU&t=1s
+Completed source code is meant for tutorial in youtube by Swift Kat:- https://www.youtube.com/watch?v=KLsP7oThgHU&t=1s

 This video is made with the help of stunning resource from other Tutor's., May thank them for thier contribution to build this Spotify-Demo